nosyntax-io/nosyntax-docs/docs/integrations/firebase.md

 2. Enter your app's package name and nickname, then click **Register App**.

-3. Click **Download google-services.json** to get your config file.
-Keep it secure; you'll need it for the next steps.
+3. Click **Download google-services.json** to download your config file.
+Keep it secure as you'll need it later.

 4. Skip the Firebase SDK integration step, as it has already been set up.